-Philippines conducts air strikes to regain control of ISIS occupied city
+Philippines launches air strikes in bid to retake ISIS-occupied city

 Martial law

-Duterte declared martial law over the entire island of Mindanao after the crisis began last week.

-He has expressed a desire to potentially extend that order until the end of the year, or even nationwide, which has alarmed critics of the government and survivors of dictatorship of President Ferdinand Marcos.
+Duterte has suggested he might extend martial law until the end of the year or impose it nationwide, a possibility that has alarmed critics of the government and survivors of the dictatorship of President Ferdinand Marcos.

-The country's constitution only permits a 60-day declaration of martial law, with any extension approved by lawmakers.
+The country's constitution permits only a 60-day declaration of martial law; any extension must be approved by lawmakers.

-On Tuesday however, 15 of 23 senators signed a resolution expressing support for Duterte's declaration.
+On Tuesday, 15 of 23 senators signed a resolution expressing support for Duterte's existing declaration.

 The resolution said the Maute group had committed acts which constitute "the crime of rebellion" and added that imposing martial law on the region was "satisfactory, constitutional and in accordance with the law."